 Trade in goods and services makes a significant contribution to increasing sustainable growth and creating jobs.
-More than 30 million jobs already depend on exports outside the EU.
-90% of future global growth will happen outside Europe's borders.
-Hence - trade is a growth vector and a key priority for the EU.
+More than 30 million jobs in the EU depend on exports outside the EU.
+90% of future global growth is predicted to happen outside Europe's borders.
+Hence - trade is a vehicle for growth and a key priority for the EU.

 The EU manages trade relations with third countries in the form of trade agreements.
 They are designed to create better trading opportunities and overcome barriers to trade.